 That’s what you’re going to do right now.
 If you have a spouse, you need to do this exercise with your spouse as well.

 List out the top five priorities in your life, in rank order from 1 to 5.
 However, this isn’t just an exercise in nebulous priorities, like family or God.
 Instead, focus on results.
-For example, you could say “We want to tithe 10% to my religious institution” or “I want to spend at least 6 hours a week with my kids” or “We want to travel at least once a year to an international destination.” (by the way, when we do travel to international destinations, we always get trip insurance from World Nomads (#aff).
+For example, you could say “We want to tithe 10% to my religious institution” or “I want to spend at least 6 hours a week with my kids” or “We want to travel at least once a year to an international destination.” (by the way, when we do travel to international destinations, we always get trip insurance from World Nomads.
 It’s important that you put outcomes down, focusing on results, because doing so will give you measurable goals that you can later go back to and say whether or not you achieved them.
 Make them audacious, but make them realistic too.

 |Top 5 Outcomes|

 This list will be your guide throughout your personal journey.
 It’s not set in stone.
 My top 5 outcomes ten years ago were different than my top 5 outcomes are now.
 It’s meant to change, to be flexible, and to be a living list.
 It’s also a cornerstone for how you live your life.
-If you’re not focusing your time, effort, energies, and money towards the outcomes and results which are important to you, then you’re going to be unhappy and unfulfilled.
+If you’re not focusing your time, effort, energy, and money towards the outcomes and results that are important to you, then you’re going to be unhappy and unfulfilled.
 There will be a gap between what you want out of life and what you have out of life.

 Why a Top 5 and not a Top 10?
 If you are asked to list too many items and you cannot come up with enough, you’ll start to think that either the exercise is dumb or that you’re not up to par because you can’t come up with enough items.
 In either case, we’ve defeated the purpose of the exercise.
 With that in mind, though, feel free to add more if you’re so inclined!